 The graph at the right is representative of a normal, 31⁄2-hour Self-Cleaning cycle.
-Note that the heating stops after 3 hours, but it takes longer for the oven to cool enough to unlock. • If the Self-Cleaning cycle does not get the oven as clean as you expected, the cycle may not have been set long enough or you may not have prepared the oven properly.
+Note that the heating stops after 3 hours, but it takes longer for the oven to cool enough to unlock. or you may not have prepared the oven properly.
 Set the Self-Cleaning cycle longer the next time and hand-clean areas noted on page 51.